 - A good way to help them learn is by staying with them and guiding them through the whole process.
 Also, have your child look at the wipe every time they wipe after potty.

-- Prevent your child from spreading infections by teaching him/her how to sneeze or cough by covering their mouth.
+- Prevent your child from spreading infections by teaching him/her how to sneeze or cough by covering the mouth and nose.

-- Also, instead of using their hands, encourage your kids to use their sleeve or elbow instead.
+- Also, instead of using their hands, encourage your kids to use a handkerchief.
+If they do not have a handkerchief, teach them to use their sleeve or elbow instead.
 This avoids the spreading of the germs from their hands.

 - Whenever they do use their sleeve, praise them subtly like “I saw that you used your sleeve.
 Thank you for doing that”.
 This will let them remember to do this again in the future.

 Apart from all types of hygiene mentioned above, your child should also follow some hygiene at home as this can also build up as your child’s etiquette.

 - Teach your child to wear clean clothes every day.
 If your child likes a particular dress, teach him/her to wear it only when it is clean.